The views expressed by the host on this program, documented to be almost always right 99.6% of the time.

 How about if something else had been done instead?

-Either wave for one full year all income taxes.
+Either waive for one full year all income taxes.

 That's a trillion dollars.

-That would be new money in the private sector, not borrowed, not not printed.
+That would be new money in the private sector, not borrowed, not printed.

 Money that is earned, not sent to Washington.

-If Washington's going to go two trillion dollars in debt by borrowing or printing for TARP for stimulus and QE2.
+If Washington's going to go $2 trillion in debt by borrowing or printing for TARP for stimulus and QE2.

-So if they're going to go two trillion in the red, why not do this?
+So if they're going to go $2 trillion in the red, why not do this?

 Waive all income taxes for one year, a trillion dollars, or give every adult in the country the money.

-The starting point is that our wizards of smart and the Obama regime have made the decision that however you divvy it up, we're going to borrow two trillion dollars.
+The starting point is that our wizards of SMART and the Obama regime have made the decision that however you divvy it up, we're going to borrow $2 trillion.

 And that's going to cause job growth and economic growth, blah, blah, blah, blah, blah.

-Why don't we just do half of that in the form of a uh sunset of income taxes for a year, have that money stay in people's back pockets, and let's see what happened.
+Why don't we just do half of that in the form of a sunset of income taxes for a year, have that money stay in people's back pockets, and let's see what happens.

-It's kind of like I had this alternative proposal in a Wall Street Journal to Obama's ideas contrasted with mine.
+It's kind of like I had this alternative proposal in the Wall Street Journal to Obama's ideas contrasted with mine.

 It was very bipartisan.